Madrigal v. Quilligan: Maria Hurtado

 Maria Hurtado headed into the LA County Hospital and was informed that she needed an emergency caesarean section.
 While under the influence of anti-pain medication and labor pain, she signed a consent form thinking it was for the c-section operation, when in fact it was for sterilization.
 She did not know that had been sterilized until she returned to the hospital for a check-up six weeks later.

 Rebecca Figueroa

-Similarly to Hurtado, Rebecca Figueroa was also sent in for an emergency c-section and signed two English consent forms, that she was unable to read, believing that they were for the c-section.
+Similarly to Hurtado, Rebecca Figueroa was also sent in for an emergency c-section and signed two English consent forms, which she was unable to read, believing that they were for the c-section.

 Helena Orozco

 Helena Orozco testified that she had to repeatedly turn down urges by medical staff for complete sterilization.
 As her labor progressed and while in extreme pain on the operation table, the doctors asked her again to be sterilized, and she finally gave in.